jurgob/win_mover/README.md

 this script should be used in combination with an external shortcut manager like Spark

-basically, you can move resize your windows using your keyboard like this:
+basically, you can move/resize your windows using your keyboard like this:

 ![alt tag](https://raw.githubusercontent.com/jurgob/win_mover/master/readme_files/win_mover.gif)